-All the signs above could result in a negative emotional state that is often accompanied by depression, anxiety, and irritability accompany this emotional state.
-In addition to the psychological and psychosocial effects, fentanyl can take a number of negative health effects.
+All of these signs could result in a negative emotional state.
+Often depression, anxiety, and irritability accompany this emotional state.
+In addition to the psychological and psychosocial effects, Fentanyl can cause several adverse health effects.

-The physical symptoms associated with fentanyl abuse and dependence can include:
+For example, physical symptoms associated with dependence can include:

-- slowed breathing – which can increase the risk of severe respiratory depression or even respiratory failure (overdose).
+- Slowed breathing can increase the risk of severe respiratory depression or even respiratory failure (overdose).

-When faced with the significant number of emotional, social and health impairments caused by the addiction, people might try to quit on their own.
-At this point, they usually find themselves battling the unpleasant withdrawal symptoms.
-The pain and suffering caused by an opioid withdrawal can quickly become overwhelming for any person to bear and relapse becomes quite common.
-After a number of failed attempts to quit using the drug, the option of seeking the best fentanyl detox treatment seem to be a wise choice.
+When faced with addiction’s emotional, social, and health impairments, some try to quit independently.
+Consequently, they usually find themselves battling unpleasant withdrawal symptoms.
+The pain and suffering caused by an opioid withdrawal can quickly become overwhelming, and relapse becomes quite familiar.
+Therefore, after several failed attempts to quit using, seeking a detox treatment may be the best choice for a successful recovery.

 Fentanyl Detox Treatment

-An inpatient medically-assisted fentanyl detoxification is not only much more comfortable than other outpatient options, but potentially much safer.
-Given the strength of fentanyl, a sudden relapse during the withdrawal phase can result in respiratory failure and even death.
+An inpatient, medically-assisted fentanyl withdrawal treatment is both more comfortable and potentially safer than other detox programs.
+In fact, given this drug’s strength, a sudden relapse during the withdrawal phase can result in respiratory failure and even death.

-During an inpatient medical detox, access to dangerous drugs and exposure to potentially triggering situations are minimized.
-Additionally, medications are given to reduce anxiety, withdrawal syndrome and cravings.
-In a full-service hospital, the patient has the resources to be assessed or even treated for additional medical problems or complications that might have been caused by the fentanyl use.
+During an inpatient medical detox, patients have minimal access to dangerous drugs and exposure to triggering situations.
+Additionally, patients receive medications to reduce anxiety, withdrawal syndrome, and cravings.
+In a full-service hospital, patients have access to additional medical providers for any issues or complications resulting from substance abuse.

-A well-integrated detoxification program should offer various medical protocols, based on each patient’s individual medical and emotional needs.
+Above all, a well-integrated detoxification program should offer multiple medical protocols, tailor-made to each patient’s individual medical and emotional needs.

-Waismann Method® Treatment Center, has one of the highest opioid detoxification success rates in history.
-Waismann treatment reputation is based on almost two decades of commitment and exceptional care.
-The Waismann Method has one exclusive location worldwide.
+Waismann Method® Treatment Center has one of the highest opioid detoxification success rates in history.
+Additionally, its reputation stands on over two decades of commitment to exceptional care.
+The Waismann Method® has one exclusive location worldwide.
 Patients fly from all over the world to Southern California to be treated medically by Dr. Michael H. Lowenstein, our medical director.
 Moreover, he is Quadruple Board-Certified and recognized worldwide as one of the top experts on opioid use disorder.

-With the Waismann treatment, nearly 98 percent of patients complete the Fentanyl detox and are able to move forward towards a recovery program of their choice.
+With the Waismann treatment program, nearly 100% of patients complete detox.
+As a result, patients are able to move forward towards a recovery program of their choice.

-Individualization of treatment is the hallmark of excellent care.
-We consistently deliver a personalized and thorough assessment process to each patient.
+Individualization of fentanyl withdrawal treatment is the hallmark of successful care.
+Therefore, we consistently deliver a personalized and thorough assessment process for each patient.
 Our goal is to manage the physiological changes that occur during the opioid detoxification phase.
-More importantly, this superior level of care allows us to provide patients the highest degree of comfort, safety while determining the most effective detox protocol.
+More importantly, this superior level of care allows us to provide patients the highest degree of comfort and safety throughout the detox process.

 The admission process begins with initial outreach to the Waismann Institute team.
-An opioid specialist starts with an understanding of your needs while assisting you through the completion of an intake.
-Our medical staff will review the intake to develop a better understanding of the patient’s medical and psychosocial history so treatment options can be discussed.
+At that time, an opioid specialist answers questions while assisting patients through the completion of an intake.
+After that, our medical staff will review the information while developing a better understanding of their medical and psychosocial history.

-We are here to serve the patient for whom the quality, comfort and effectiveness of treatment are core are necessities.
+We are here to serve patients for whom the quality, comfort and effectiveness of medical treatment received are core necessities.